 - These awards are open to applicants, professional, amateur, or student, of any age, globally.

-- Proposals will be judged on the basis of the described work’s likelihood to contribute significant new information to the published literature regarding the biology, ecology, or conservation biology of wading birds (herons, egrets, storks, ibises, and spoonbills: Kushlan Award) and primarily terns or gulls (Nisbet Grant).
+- Proposals will be judged on the basis of scientific merit and the described work’s likelihood to contribute significant new information to the published literature regarding the biology, ecology, or conservation biology of wading birds (herons, egrets, storks, ibises, and spoonbills: Kushlan Award) and primarily terns or gulls (Nisbet Grant).
 The Waterbird Society Award is open to research, monitoring or conservation work on any waterbird species.

 - All proposals must be printed in English in standard 12-point font format.